Akhilanandateja/Digital-Library-Audit-System-SQL/README.md

 ## 📌 Note

-All SQL queries used in this project are available in the `library_project.sql` file.
+All SQL queries used in this project are available in the `library_audit_queries.sql` file.